louis-whitehat/vocabu-larry/README.md

 ## How to run?

-> dotnet fsi trainer.fsx english.txt
+> dotnet fsi cli\trainer.fsx english.txt